 Applying for Financial Aid

 Complete all steps below to apply for financial aid.
 Note: There are financial aid options that are not based on need.
-We recommend that you complete these steps as soon as possible, as your payment arrangements must be in order by August 10th.
+We recommend that you complete these steps as soon as possible, as your payment arrangements must be in order by the Friday before your first class begins.
 Please note: Students who are not enrolled in a degree program will not be eligible for financial aid.
 For assistance, please contact the Financial Aid Office at (229) 584-2460.

 Students must submit the 2020-2021 form.
 You will need your 2018 Federal Tax Returns, your Federal Student Aid ID – FSA ID and Thomas University’s School Code (001555).
 Graduate students are considered independent for financial aid purposes.

 Review your Student Aid Report (SAR) for accuracy

 You will receive this form 7-10 days after the FAFSA is submitted.
 If there are any errors on your SAR, log back into your FAFSA to make corrections.

 You will receive your financial aid award letter from Thomas once you have been fully admitted.